sdraeger/lab-orchestrator/README.md

 A lightweight system to run and track experiment scripts across lab machines with Ray.

+## Practical Use Case

+This package was developed to solve one problem: in computing architectures with multiple nodes without a job submission system, each user needs to search for an optimal compute node or set of nodes to run their custom compute scripts.
+One solution is to ssh into multiple nodes and create per-node `tmux` sessions, however, this does not scale with job complexity and resource utilization, especially by other users. `lab-orchestrator` solves this problem by spawning lightweight ray daemons on each node, all of which communicate with one central node.
+The central node is then used as the entrypoint for job submission and resource overviewing.

 ## What it gives you

 - Cluster-wide overview of machine load and GPU usage (`lab-orch overview`)